Shortest Paths in Graphs of Convex Sets: Control applications

+If both the sets $\cX$ and $\cY$ are polytopes, the convex hull of $\cS$ in~\eqref{eq:ch} is also a polytope, and its extreme points are $\ext \cS = \{(\bx, \by, \bx \by^\top): \bx \in \ext \cX, \by \in \ext \cY\}$.
+In general, this yields an exponential-size description of $\conv \cS$.
+Nevertheless, if the sets $\cX$ and $\cY$ have further special structure then specialized techniques can be applied to efficiently generate additional valid inequalities for $\conv \cS$; see, e.g., the techniques developed for network-interdiction problems~\cite{davarnia2017simultaneous}, pooling problems~\cite{gupte2017relaxations}, bipartite bilinear programs~\cite{dey2019new}, and bipartite boolean quadratic programs~\cite{sripratak2022bipartite}.

+The recent work~\cite{zhen2021extension} shows how perspective functions can be used to allow the multiplication of nonlinear convex constraints in the RLT algorithm.
+However, the relaxation in that work is not set based, and requires an explicit analysis of all the possible products of basic cone inequalities.

-\section{Control Applications}
+\section{Control applications}

 A main application of the framework presented in this paper is optimal control of discrete-time dynamical systems.
-In this section we show two examples of control problems that can be cast as SPPs in GCS.
-These serve to illustrate basic techniques for the design of a GCS that can be also applied to control problems involving more complex discrete decision making.
+In this section we show how two simple control problems can be cast as SPPs in GCS.
+These examples illustrate some basic modeling techniques that can also be applied to control problems involving more complex discrete decision making.

-\subsection{Minimum-Time Control}
+\subsection{Minimum-time control}